0xbitcoin/0xbitcoin-gpuminer/README.md

 pool gpumine

-** Manually compile sha3.cu with :
+** You can manually compile sha3.cu with :

 nvcc cuda_sha3.cu -o cuda_sha3.o

-OR:
-*** Delete build/release/obj.target/geni/gpusolver.o  between builds
+** but should not have to